Ravenstine/ember-cli-svelte/README.md

 ```

 The extended resolver is necessary to support the resolution of `.svelte` files.
 In any case, you will need to use this resolver, so if you choose to use `npm install` instead of `ember install`, you must change this import by hand.

-If you uninstall this add-on using `ember uninstall ember-cli-svelte`, your code will be reverted back to using `ember-resolver`.

 ## Usage